-- The hours for which the student is registered as of the last date to drop a course without academic penalty (published in the catalog). - All transfer hours (transfer hours are applicable to rate of completion but not towards a student's GPA.) - All hours taken even if the student did not receive financial assistance during these time periods.
+- The hours for which the student is registered as of the last day of the add/drop period - All transfer hours (transfer hours are applicable to rate of completion but not towards a student's GPA.) - All hours taken even if the student did not receive financial assistance during these time periods.